boystrange/ProgramVerification/src/Chapter/Connectives.lagda.md

-In constructive logic, a proof of a disjunction `A ∨ B` is either a proof of `A` or a proof of `B` together with an indication of which proof it is.
+In constructive logic, a proof of a disjunction `A ∨ B` is either a proof of `A` or a proof of `B` together with an indication of which proof we are providing.
 This interpretation suggests the representation of disjunction `∨` as a data type with two constructors, one taking a proof of `A` and the other taking a proof of `B`, to yield a proof of `A ∨ B`.
 The name of the constructor indicates which of the two proofs is provided.
 We call the two constructors `inl` and `inr` for "inject left" and "inject right".

 ```
 data _∨_ (A B : Set) : Set where